aws-samples/aws-iot-core-for-amazon-sidewalk-sample-app/README.md

 ### 3. Deploy cloud infrastructure

 For the sample application to work, you need to deploy necessary resources to your AWS account.

 **Before running the script, ensure that you have sufficient permissions to create resources listed in [SidewalkSampleApplicationStack.yaml](./ApplicationServerDeployment/template/SidewalkSampleApplicationStack.yaml)**
+You can reuse [DeployStackPolicy.json](./ApplicationServerDeployment/template/DeployStackPolicy.json) template to create a policy document, which then can be assigned to the user associated with the *AWS_PROFILE*.
+It provides all the permissions needed to create the *SidewalkSampleApplicationStack*.
+In order to do so:
-**You can reuse following policy document (replace *<account_ID>* with your AWS Account ID): [DeployStackPolicy.json](./ApplicationServerDeployment/template/DeployStackPolicy.json)**
+- open *DeployStackPolicy.json*, replace all the occurrences of *<account_ID>* with your AWS Account ID
+- go to the IAM console, create the policy using *DeployStackPolicy.json* content
+- assign created policy to the user associated with your *AWS_PROFILE*

+Refer to the [IAM tutorial: Create and attach your first customer managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_managed-policies.html) for further guidance.

 |WARNING: You will be billed for the usage of AWS resources created by this application. |
 |---|